Utah Prolapsed Disc Pain & Treatment

 In order to diagnose a prolapsed disc a doctor will likely order radiological imaging, such as X-rays, to check for fractures and MRIs and check for nerve root compression.
 Nerve studies might also be recommended.
 The vast majority of patients with low back pain will have decreased pain levels after conventional physical therapy, especially when done in conjunction with lifestyle changes (weight/diet), OTC medications such as ibuprofen, prescription opioids for more severe pain, and epidural steroid injections.
 Those who don't find relief might consider surgery as an option to alleviate spinal pressure.
 Common surgeries include open discectomies, micro-discectomies and endoscopic options.

-For more information on how Omega Interventional Pain can help treat your prolapsed disc pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your prolapsed disc pain, please contact us at 801-261-4988.